Rebuffed by American Airlines, Qatar Airways buys into Cathay Pacific

-DUBAI/SINGAPORE (Reuters) - Qatar Airways said on Monday it had broadened its global reach with the acquisition of a 9.61 percent stake in Cathay Pacific Airways Ltd (0293.HK), complicating the Hong Kong carrier’s share registry and sparking a sharp fall in its share price.
+DUBAI/SINGAPORE (Reuters) - Qatar Airways has broadened its global reach by purchasing a 9.61 percent stake in Cathay Pacific (0293.HK), adding another strategic investor to the Hong Kong carrier’s complicated share register at a time when it is looking to cut costs.

 Hong Kong’s Kingboard Chemical Holdings (0148.HK) said it had sold the stake to Qatar Airways for HK$5.16 billion ($661 million), making the Middle Eastern carrier the third-largest shareholder in Cathay.